 College Credit Plus

-College Credit Plus (CCP) gives students in grades 7 through12 the opportunity to take college courses at no cost to students and families, and to earn both college credit and high school credit before graduating from high school.
-The program promotes rigorous academic pursuits and provides a variety of options for eligible high school students to get an early start toward completing a college degree.
+The College Credit Plus (CCP) Program at Cincinnati State gives students in grades 7 through 12 the opportunity to earn college credit at little to no cost prior to graduating from high school.
+The program promotes rigorous academic pursuits and provides a variety of options for eligible college-ready high school students to get an early start toward completing a college degree.

 Qualified students may take college courses:

 - In the high school classroom, taught by a high school teacher who has been approved to teach the college course

 - At any Cincinnati State campus location, taught by Cincinnati State faculty

 - Online, taught by Cincinnati State faculty

-All college courses taken as a CCP student result in both college credit at Cincinnati State as well as high school credit toward high school graduation.
-Upon graduation from high school, students can continue their education at Cincinnati State to complete an associate's degree or certificate program, or can transfer college credits earned to another Ohio college or university.
+College courses taken as a CCP student result in both college credit at Cincinnati State as well as high school credit applicable toward high school graduation.
+Upon graduation from high school, students can continue their education at Cincinnati State to complete an associate's degree or certificate program, or transfer college credits earned to another college or university.